moderneinc/springboot-migration-workshop/docs/spring-tools-adventure/README.md

 VS Code and select `Use Maven` in the popup that appears when VS Code loads.
 :::

-Select `Migrate to Spring Boot 3.0`.
+Select `VERSION_MIGRATE_SPRING_BOOT`.
 A progress message should appear at the bottom of VS Code.
 After the process finishes, the changes won't be saved yet.
 You'll need to click on `File` > `Save All` to save all of the files and preview the changes in Git: